COMP3030JG3/hpvh_backend/agreement.md

 # parameters & return values：
 The parameter type routes.py passes to SqlUtils is string.
 SqlUtils use josn.loads() exchange it into dictionary and afterwards deal with it.

-For storage, modify, delete operations, SqlUtils will return a integer.
+For storage, modify, delete operations, a json object which contain searching information and the name of the target table is required, SqlUtils will return a integer.
 Return 1 for success and 0 for failure

-For query operations, SqlUtils will return a list, in which each value is a dictionary
+For query operations, a json object which contain searching information and the name of the target table is required, SqlUtils will return a list, in which each value is a dictionary